 The recap page for this series can be found here.

 This TV series features examples of:

-- Absurdly Sharp Blade: Goemon wields a katana called the Zantetsuken ("Iron-Cutting Sword"), which was forged from the three famous swords of Japanese past (Kotetsu, Yoshikane, and Masamune), and it is their spirit that makes it so powerful.
-From the translations, it's unclear if three swords were used, or three techniques were used to forge Zantetsuken.
-With the Broad Strokes continuity, it's unlikely the writers have cared.
+- Goemon wields a katana called the Zantetsuken ("Iron-Cutting Sword"), which was forged from the three famous swords of ancient Japan (Kotetsu, Yoshikane, and Masamune), and it is their spirit that makes it so powerful.
+From the translations, it's unclear if the swords themselves were used, or three techniques (to make the respective swords) were used to forge Zantetsuken.
+With the Broad Strokes continuity this franchise and Monkey Punch himself is known for, it's unlikely the writers cared.

 - Goemon's second appearance introduces some history between his family and Lupin's, because Lupin the Second had a dagger that was made the same way as Zantetsuken.
 Lupin considers it a point of family pride to retrieve the dagger and scrolls.

 - Adaptational Heroism: Likely because of broadcast standards, Lupin doesn't engage in Rape as Comedy like he does in the manga, becoming more of a Handsome Lech.
 Obviously, this was generally considered a good change.